Journaling for self-reflection: the complete guide to deeper self-awareness

 What rumination means and how to avoid it

-Rumination is why “why” questions during journaling can backfire.
-“Why do I always fail?” spirals into circular self-blame.
-“What patterns show up before I struggle?” doesn’t [7].
+Rumination is why self-immersed “why” questions during journaling can backfire.
+“Why do I always fail?” tends to spiral into circular self-blame.
+“What patterns show up before I struggle?” usually does not [1].
 The distinction matters: rumination replays a problem without resolution, while reflection examines a problem to find patterns and possible action.

 Ramon’s take